 What Will Be the Effect on Plans for Next Year?

-It’s too soon to analyze data from the first half of 2020 regarding how MA supplemental benefits utilized in the context of COVID-19.
+It’s too soon to analyze data from the first half of 2020 regarding how MA supplemental benefits are utilized in the context of COVID-19.
 Nevertheless, experts have been advising MA plans as to how plans should be structured going forward based on patterns they have observed.

 Elective Procedures Deferred